gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - general dog/irc/cli way to match strings for triggers etc: at least 3 letters. if it starts with it and no oter starts: take.
 Disambigous via middle 3 disamb: take.
  Do this for all triggers. disam shal go over the dot?

+ - [php-ytmd](https://github.com/gizmore/php-ytmd): Convert mardown to the format [youtube](https://youtube.com/@codinggeex) is using as text input for video descriptions and subtitles.
+Also add smiley support to [phpgdo-markdown](https://github.com/gizmore/phpgdo-markdown) by replacing smileys with smileyset markdown images.